jrothwell/VersionedCodable/README.md

 </picture>

 You can encode and decode using extensions for `Foundation`'s built-in JSON and property list encoders/decoders.
 It's also easy to add support to other encoders and decoders.
+By default, the version key is encoded as a sibling to other keys in the `VersionedCodable` type: you can also specify your own version path if you need to.

 ## Quick Start

+### You will need
+* A functioning computer.
-**You will need:** Swift 5.7.1 or later.
+* Swift 5.7.1 or later.

+### What to do

 **In a Swift package:** Add this line to your `Package.swift` file's dependencies section...